 There are several good supermarkets close to our office in Reykjanesbær.
 We recommend either Krónan or Bónus, since they are the two cheapest options.
 Ask us about them at our office and we can show you them on our map.

 Generally, no, you don’t have to make reservations for campsites in Iceland.
 All campsites in Iceland operate under the “first come, first served” principle and rarely get completely full.
-However, due to COVID-19 restrictions, campsites are more likely to reach their capacity.
-Many offer online booking options through apps like Parka or their websites.
+However, many offer online booking options through apps like Parka or their websites.

 112. The most important emergency number in Iceland is 112.
 Other important numbers include directory inquiries (118), police station (444-1000), search and rescue (570-5900), and healthcare services (1770).